Sinners in the Hands of an Angry God Or the Speck in your brother’s eye

 Every moment I have to choose what to do.
 At each moment, the set of alternative actions from which to choose is practically infinite.
 God in His transcendence wills precisely that action which I will have chosen.
 God in His immanence wills precisely that action which I ought to choose.
 “Ought” as in that action which is morally perfect - that singular action that is fully obedient to God’s revelation generally and specifically to me; fully expresses affection for (worships) God, myself and all other beings in proportion to their true worth; and fully reflects the truth of who I am and the gifts I have been given.
 My work is to pursue the understanding, wisdom and self-control required to see, choose and act as I ought.
 When I fail to choose/act as I ought, God in His transcendent immanence effectually acts to fully redeem my failures and accomplishes an end that is morally perfect.

-Every action is either sin or not sin, there is no gray, no sliding scale.
-But the line between sin and not sin is not down at thou shalt not kill, thou shalt not lie.
-The line is far up at love God (fully know and fully express the truth in worship) with everything I am, and love my neighbor as myself.
+Every action is either sin or not sin.
+There is no gray, no sliding scale.
+But the line between sin and not sin is not drawn down at thou shalt not kill, thou shalt not lie.
+The line is drawn in the heavens: love God (fully know and fully express the truth in worship) with everything I am, and love my neighbor as myself.
 Which means that my every action is sin.
 I can sin in ways that move me and people around me towards God, or ways that move us away from Him.
 And regardless of which way I’m currently sinning, I have the relentless power of the blood redeeming all to His glory.
 There aren’t better or worse sins.
 There are better or worse ways to sin each sin.
+Our goal may rightly be perfection, but our hope is to sin better today than we sinned yesterday.
 Are we excused from choosing the better because it still falls short?
 May it never be.
 The call is to perfection, to be holy as God is holy.
 We are freed from the delusion that our righteousnesses are ever more than filthy rags.
 Freed to show grace, patience and perseverance to others and to ourselves.
 Freed to forget what lies behind and press on towards the upward call.

-Chandler – Grace does not make sin safe
+But note, grace does not make sin safe.35 It is a fearful thing to fall into the hands of the living God.
 Breaking his law is not simply a foolish mistake, a minor character flaw.
 By our words and actions we lie against the truth of who he is.

 Fallen Angels

 Only the lost are saved.
 Only the sinner is justified.
-Only the dead can rise from the dead… Some men are only virtuous enough to forget that they are sinners without being wretched enough to remember how much they need the mercy of God.15
+Only the dead can rise from the dead… Some men are only virtuous enough to forget that they are sinners without being wretched enough to remember how much they need the mercy of God.36

 When you are enslaved, every action you take, no matter how strongly logic claims it will lead you to freedom, serves only to entangle you more in your chains.
 You must be made free.
 And only then can the chains be loosed.
 The chains of our captivity become comfortable.
 We cling to them even after being freed – how often did the Israelites beg to return to Egypt while they wandered in freedom. … While you are enchained, what hope can you have of freeing your child.
 Your actions entangle your chains and their own.
 You can’t see clearly enough to distinguish between the chains they wear and the ones you wear and have wrapped around them.
 The blind leading the blind.

 If sin is simply lawlessness, breaking the rules of the latest Baal, then I don’t have a sin problem or need of redemption.
 If the motivation offered for following the rules is the hope that death won’t be the end of this life, then we are too be most pitied.
 Our fear is not that this life will end, but that, whether it ends or not, it is meaningless and empty.
 An eternal, hopeless, unsatisfied existence is infinitely terrifying.
-No law has been given that is able to impart life.16 The rules are not the fullness.
+No law has been given that is able to impart life.37 The rules are not the fullness.
 The letter is not the spirit.
-The rules are a teacher that guide us to Christ.17 The point of the law is the person of God.
+The rules are a teacher that guide us to Christ.38 The point of the law is the person of God.
 Sin is not breaking a rule – it is breaking a relationship.
 Sin severs our connection with the only person in the universe who can bring us life and satisfaction.

 Obedience produces joy and peace.
 John’s love - knowledge - obedience.
 If you love me you will obey me.